-Fiscal Year 2022 Equity Awards
+Fiscal Year 2023 Equity Awards

-In March 2021, the compensation committee determined that performance-based vesting restricted stock units granted in fiscal year ending January 31, 2022 would be earned and vest based on our relative total stockholder return compared to the stock price of the constituents of the Russell 2000 index to further align executive compensation to our stockholders' return.
-Accordingly, in March 2021, our compensation committee approved the grant to our executive officers of equity awards in the form of both time-based vesting restricted stock units and performance-based vesting restricted stock units, with one-third of the restricted stock units granted to all of our executive officers other than our CEO vesting in four equal installments on the anniversary of the compensation committee's meeting, and the remaining two-thirds of the restricted stock units granted to all of our executive officers other than our CEO to be earned and vest based on relative total stockholder return targets.
-All of the restricted stock units granted to our CEO in March 2021 are performance-based vesting restricted stock units that are to be earned and vest based on the achievement of the applicable total stockholder return goals.
+In March 2022, the compensation committee determined that performance-based vesting restricted stock units granted in fiscal year ending January 31, 2023 would be earned and vest based on our relative total stockholder return compared to the stock price of the constituents of the Russell 2000 index to further align executive compensation to our stockholders' return.
+Accordingly, in March 2022, our compensation committee approved the grant to our executive officers of equity awards in the form of both time-based vesting restricted stock units and performance-based vesting restricted stock units.
+An award consisting of one-half of the restricted stock units granted to each executive officer other than our CEO vests based upon the executive officer's continuing service to the Company, with one quarter of the restricted stock units vesting on the first anniversary of the vesting commencement date and the remaining portion vesting ratably over the 12 following calendar quarters, such that the award is fully vested on the fourth anniversary of the vesting commencement date.
+Another award consisting of one-half of the restricted stock units granted to each executive officer other than our CEO may be earned and vests based on the achievement of relative total stockholder return targets.
+All of the restricted stock units that are to be earned and vest based on the achievement of the applicable total stockholder return goals.